MattOzuna/exercise-armory-backend/Readme.md

 This is the backend component of the Exercise Armory project.
 It provides the API endpoints for managing exercises.
 The backend was delpoyed using [Render](https://render.com/) and the database was deployed using [Neon Console](https://neon.tech/).

-The Frontend repo can be found [here](https://github.com/MattOzuna/exercise-armory-frontend).
+The frontend repo can be found [here](https://github.com/MattOzuna/exercise-armory-frontend).

 ## Installation
 1. Clone the repository: